Al Ain City Abu Dhabi, UAE Travel Guide

 Smaller date-related events occur, celebrating Al Ain's most famous produce.

-Desert dining under the stars at Bedouin-style camps or luxury retreats (Telal Resort Al Ain).
+Desert dining outdoors at night at Bedouin-style camps or luxury retreats (Telal Resort Al Ain).

 Enjoy meals or snacks at cafes near Jebel Hafeet summit for unparalleled panoramic views.